youngkyunJang/GPQ/README.md

 <p align="center"><img src="figures/Overall_architecture.png" width="900"></p>

 GPQ consitsts of three components: feature extractor *F*, PQ table *Z* and classifier *C*.
-All the components are trained with the small amount of labeled data and the large amount of unlabeled data.
+All the components are trained with the small amount of labeled data with *N-pair Product Quantization loss* and the large amount of unlabeled data with *Subspace Entropy Mini-max loss*.

 ## 2D Voronoi Diagram of Our Concept
 <p align="center"><img src="figures/2D_voronoi_illustration.png" width="900"></p>